ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server/get-database-names-operation.dotnet.markdown

-﻿# Operations : Server : How to get names of databases on a server?
+﻿# Operations : Server : How to Get the Names of Databases on a Server

 To download available database names from a server, use the `GetDatabaseNames` operation.